-In summmary, the lowest complexity achievable when performing variable elimination is for elimination orders whose cardinalities of the intermediate $N_i$ sets are lower of equal to the treewidth of $G$.
-This treewidth can be determined by considering clusters sizes in tree decompositions of $G$.
-Furthermore, a tree decomposition $T$ can be used to build an elimination order and vice versa.
-Indeed, an elimination order can be defined by using a cluster elimination order based on $T$ and choosing an arbitrary order to eliminate variables with indices in the subsets $C_i \setminus C_j$.
+In summary, the lowest achievable complexity when performing variable elimination is reached for elimination orders when the cardinality of the intermediate sets $N_i$ are smaller or equal to the treewidth of $G$.
+This treewidth can be determined by considering cluster sizes in tree decompositions of $G$.
+Furthermore, any tree decomposition $T$ can be used to build an elimination order and vice versa.
+Indeed, an elimination order can be defined by using a cluster elimination order based on $T$, and by choosing an arbitrary order to eliminate variables with indices in the subsets $C_i \setminus C_j$.
 Conversely, it is easy to build a tree decomposition from a given vertex ordering $\pi$.
 Since the induced graph $G^{ind}_\pi$ is chordal, its maximum cliques can be identified in polynomial time.
 Each such clique defines a cluster $C_i$ of the tree decomposition.
-Edges of $T$ can be identified as the edges of any maximum spanning tree in the graph with vertices $C_i$ and edges $(C_i,C_j)$ weighed by $|C_i\cap C_j|$.
+Edges of $T$ can be identified as the edges of any minimum spanning tree in the graph with vertices $C_i$ and edges $(C_i,C_j)$ weighed by $|C_i\cap C_j|$.

-\paragraph{Deterministic Graphical Models}: to our knowledge, the notion of treewidth and its properties have been first identified in combinatorial optimization in~\citep{Bertele72} where it was called ``dimension'', a graph parameter which has been shown equivalent to the treewidth~\citep{bodlaender98}.
-Variable elimination itself is related to Fourier-Motzkin elimination~\citep{Fourier1827}, a variable elimination algorithm that benefits from the linearity of the handled formulas.
-Variable elimination has been repeatedly rediscovered, as non-serial dynamic programming~\citep{Bertele72}, in the David-Putnam procedure for boolean satisfiability problems ~\citep[SAT,][]{Putnam60}, as Bucket elimination for the CSP and WCSP~\citep{dechter99}, in the Viterbi and Forward-Backward algorithms for HMM~\citep{rabiner1989} and many more.
+\paragraph{Deterministic Graphical Models.} To our knowledge, the notion of treewidth and its properties were first identified in combinatorial optimisation in~\citet{Bertele72}.
+It was then coined ``dimension'', a graph parameter which was later shown to be equivalent to the treewidth~\citep{bodlaender98}.
+Variable elimination itself is related to the Fourier-Motzkin elimination~\citep{Fourier1827}, a variable elimination algorithm which benefits from the linearity of the handled formulas.
+Variable elimination has been repeatedly rediscovered, as non-serial dynamic programming~\citep{Bertele72}, in the David-Putnam procedure for Boolean satisfiability problems (SAT, \citealt{Putnam60}), as Bucket elimination for the CSP and WCSP~\citep{dechter99}, in the Viterbi and Forward-Backward algorithms for HMM~\citep{rabiner1989} and many more.

-Theree exists other situations where the choice of an elimination order has a deep impact on the complexity of the computations as in Gauss elimination scheme for a system of linear equations, or Choleski factorization of very large sparse matrices, and where equivalence between elimination and decomposition have been used \citep[see][]{bodlaender95}.
+There exists other situations where the choice of an elimination order has a deep impact on the complexity of the computations as in Gauss elimination scheme for a system of linear equations, or Choleski factorisation of very large sparse matrices, in which cases, the equivalence between elimination and decomposition was also used (see \citealt{bodlaender95}).